 Once they know you are reliable they know they can trust you, whenever an opening comes up in your field, they will contact you first.
 Nothing can replace personal contact don’t just send am email and hope for the best.

 Keep an eagle eye out for a response and get back to the media as soon as possible.
 If a journalist requests further information, images or interviews, waiting a day or more will probably mean you will miss out.
 Journalists often want extra information when they are on deadline and need it within a few hours.

-- Be creative.
 Think outside the square.
 Utilise all angles of your news/story that could possibly be of interest to media other than your key target media.